 What is meant by the term “valve gradient”?

-The valve’s gradient describes the severity of the narrowing of the valve.
+The valve’s gradient describes the severity of the narrowing of the valve by the increase in pressure behind it.
 It helps your healthcare team measure the amount of blood that is able to pass through the valve.
-It also indicates whether the “velocity” (or speed and force) of the blood flow is increased because of the pressure behind the narrowed valve.
+It also indicates whether the “velocity” (or speed of movement) of the blood flow is increased because of the increased pressure behind the narrowed valve.

 A leaking or regurgitating valve can also affect the pressure in both the receiving chamber and also the nearby pumping chamber as well as the nearby circulatory organs.